antronerds/r2-training-courses/docs/Microarray_analysis_-_Using_Tumor_Colon_datasets.md

 The most significant gene in the list is the AXIN2 gene.
 Click on this entry from your result set to open the Gene View.
 The graph shows a neat separation in groups.
 Scroll down to investigate the probesets that were used.
 AXIN2 is represented by no fewer than four reporters (probe sets) on the Affymetrix U133 Plus 2.0 chip.

-Examine the expression signals of the 4 probe sets, what do you notice *Answer: At the end of this training course*
+Examine the expression signals of the 4 probe sets, what do you notice

 **Question 2b:**